 All in all, SiteGround is a great choice to handle your business’s web hosting needs, and they’re also officially endorsed by WordPress, too.

 WP Engine specializes in providing what’s called managed WordPress hosting.
-This means that if you’d rather focus on your business and have someone else handle the more technical aspects of your website, than this is a good fit.
+This means that if you’d rather focus on your business and have someone else handle the more technical aspects of your website, then this is a good fit.
 Their premium hosting relies on robust, secure servers that can handle just about anything, including huge spikes in traffic.
 Plans start at $30/month with a 60-day risk-free money-back guarantee.
 Further, each plan includes daily backups and site restoration points, hacker-proof security, and their proprietary auto-caching, which ensures your business’s website will always run fast.
 No wonder top brands like HTC, Foursquare, and ConstantContact rely on WP Engine’s superior service.

 If you’re looking for worry-free web hosting, where the technical side of your WordPress site is handled for you, then WP Engine is a perfect fit.